Recent research topics

-Mobilization of organically-bound organic P by soil microorganisms is relatively well understood.
-In contrast, much less is known about the mobilization of bound inorganic P in soils by microorganisms and plants.
-Therefore, we conducted experiment which allowed us to gain insights into microbial mobilization of P bound in minerals and sorbed to the solid soil phase.
+Little is known so far about the mobilization of bound inorganic P in soils by microorganisms and plants.
+Therefore, we conducted experiments which allowed us to gain insights into microbial mobilization of P bound in minerals and sorbed to the solid soil phase.

 - Brucker, E., Kernchen, S., & Spohn, M. (2020).
 Release of phosphorus and silicon from minerals by soil microorganisms depends on the availability of organic carbon.
 Soil Biology and Biochemistry, 143, 107737.